neo4j/graph-data-science-client/doc/sphinx/source/algorithms.rst

     Constructs a random subgraph based on random walks with restarts.

+.. py:function:: gds.influenceMaximization.celf.mutate(G: Graph, **config: Any) -> Series[Any]

+    The Cost Effective Lazy Forward (CELF) algorithm aims to find k nodes that maximize the expected spread of influence in the network.

+.. py:function:: gds.influenceMaximization.celf.mutate.estimate(G: Graph, **config: Any) -> Series[Any]

+    Returns an estimation of the memory consumption for that procedure.

+.. py:function:: gds.influenceMaximization.celf.stats(G: Graph, **config: Any) -> Series[Any]

+    Executes the algorithm and returns result statistics without writing the result to Neo4j.

+.. py:function:: gds.influenceMaximization.celf.stats.estimate(G: Graph, **config: Any) -> Series[Any]

+    Returns an estimation of the memory consumption for that procedure.

+.. py:function:: gds.influenceMaximization.celf.stream(G: Graph, **config: Any) -> DataFrame

+    The Cost Effective Lazy Forward (CELF) algorithm aims to find k nodes that maximize the expected spread of influence in the network.

+.. py:function:: gds.influenceMaximization.celf.stream.estimate(G: Graph, **config: Any) -> Series[Any]

+    The Cost Effective Lazy Forward (CELF) algorithm aims to find k nodes that maximize the expected spread of influence in the network.

+.. py:function:: gds.influenceMaximization.celf.write(G: Graph, **config: Any) -> Series[Any]

+    The Cost Effective Lazy Forward (CELF) algorithm aims to find k nodes that maximize the expected spread of influence in the network.

+.. py:function:: gds.influenceMaximization.celf.write.estimate(G: Graph, **config: Any) -> Series[Any]

+    Returns an estimation of the memory consumption for that procedure.

 .. py:function:: gds.k1coloring.mutate(G: Graph, **config: Any) -> Series[Any]

     The K-1 Coloring algorithm assigns a color to every node in the graph.